 So, if you are afraid of approaching your wholesaler, the message is don’t be.
 The difference between wholesalers and retailers is less than you may think.
 You may have to jump through a few more hoops for your supplier but, essentially, both want your business – the vital difference being that wholesalers will cost you vastly less money.

 So have a look around – the wholesaler that could save you a large chunk of your budget could be just around the corner.
-For our guide on how to approach wholesalers and our brief tips on dealing with wholesalers for more advice.
+Take a look at our guide on how to approach wholesalers and our brief tips on dealing with wholesalers for more advice.

 Trade cards – are they a necessity?

 Trade cards are issued on behalf of wholesalers to reward loyalty from businesses who buy their goods.
 Working much like standard retail store cards, trade cards also allow you access to a wide range of wholesalers and are a valuable sign that you are an established trader.

 “Some wholesalers issue a trade card as a sort of membership card – it shows that they have verified you as a trader and allows you access you their premises,” explains Grady.
 “If a wholesaler runs such a scheme, then the only way you are likely to be able to buy from them is by obtaining such a card.”

 Trade cards a usually free and can be easily obtained by filling in a few forms and providing proof of trading – again, letterheads and business cards should suffice.